 - Are working in an alternative education field (non K-12), and looking for a master’s degree without licensure (MA in Education).

 The Elementary License allows you to teach in grades K-6.
 Our program is designed around four themes: relationships, reflection and inquiry, diversity and equity, and leadership.
 When you graduate from our MA in Teaching, you will be a knowledgeable and responsive teacher.
 Some classes may be held via video conference with Minneapolis.

 Our degree is in response to the growing need for ESL teachers in Southeastern Minnesota.
-As a graduate of our MAE with ESL, you will be prepared to shape global citizens in a diverse and changing world.
+As a graduate of our MA in Teaching with ESL, you will be prepared to shape global citizens in a diverse and changing world.
 The K-12 English as a Second Language license is available as an initial license as well as an endorsement to an existing license.
 This license qualifies teachers to work with K-12 students for whom English is a second language across a range of subject areas.

 There is a high need for qualified Special Education teachers in Southeastern Minnesota.
-This program leads to a Minnesota teaching licensure as an Academic and Behavioral Strategist (ABS).
+This program leads to a Minnesota teaching license as an Academic and Behavioral Strategist (ABS).
 The license prepares teachers to work across multiple disability areas to provide services to students with mild to moderate needs, including: autism spectrum disorders (ASD), developmental cognitive disability (DCD), emotional behavior disorders (EBD), other health disorders (OHD), and specific learning disabilities (SLD).

-Augsburg College Rochester
+Augsburg University Rochester

 810 3rd Ave SE